jundalisay/superb/content/en/social/economics/principles/_index.md

 ---
 title: Principles
-# Economic Superphysics
-linkTitle: "Principles"
+subtitle: Economic Superphysics is based on the 4 Laws of Value
 description: "We list the principles of Economic Superphysics that will lead to solutions"
 image: "/covers/principles.png"
 type: "featured"
 youtube: "rVP73TV2X0s"
-linkTitle: Principles
-description: Textbook of Economic Superphysics
-image: /covers/econsp.jpg
 date: 2022-08-06
 # draft: true
 ---